 The new town centre (B4 Mixed Use) will be supported by new open space (RE1 Public Recreation) and retail, civic and commercial uses (B3 Commercial Core).
-To reflect the approved use of the Northern Beaches Hospital, it is proposed to rezone the hospital site from R2 Low Density Residential to SP2 Infrastructure (Hospital).
+To reflect the approved use of the Northern Beaches Hospital, the hospital site is rezoned from R2 Low Density Residential to SP2 Infrastructure (Hospital).